 The Ohio Treasurer's Office manages multiple investments portfolios including: the State Treasury, the STAR Ohio local government investment pool, and the Lottery Deferred Prizes Trust Fund.

 The State Treasury, totaling approximately $10 billion, is comprised primarily of treasury and agency securities, investment grade corporate notes, commercial paper, money market funds, and bank deposits.
-The maximum maturity in the State Treasury is five years.
 Roughly half of the State Treasury - the Liquidity Portfolio - is invested in cash, cash equivalents, and money market securities with a weighted average maturity of 60 days.
 The remainder of the State Treasury is invested in securities maturing in 2-5 years, and has an average duration of 2.5 years.

 Ohio Market Access Program

 The Treasurer's Office also serves as a standby purchaser for short terms notes issued by Ohio political subdivisions through the Ohio Market Access Program ("OMAP").
 Since its inception in 2014, the Treasurer's Office through OMAP has served as a standby purchaser for more than 70 short term notes totaling over $440 million in par and generating well over $1.75 million in savings for local Ohio governments.
 For more information about the OMAP Credit Enhancement Program, please visit the OMAP website or see recent deals and other financial documents here.